MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/updating-vmmq-on-a-vport.md

 1. The driver doesn't need to update the current indirection table before step 2 because the table only references the number of distinct processors up to the current number of queues.

 2. Send an [OID_NIC_SWITCH_VPORT_PARAMETERS](oid-nic-switch-vport-parameters.md) OID with new number of queues.
-If the the RESTRICTED flag is set, the miniport driver should internally replicate the original indirection table as many times as needed to match the indirection table size requirement for the new number of queues.
+If the RESTRICTED flag is set, the miniport driver should internally replicate the original indirection table as many times as needed to match the indirection table size requirement for the new number of queues.

 3. Send an [OID\_GEN\_RECEIVE\_SCALE\_PARAMETERS](oid-gen-receive-scale-parameters.md) OID with new indirection table size if it has changed.

-The number of unique processors used in the indirection table of a VPort cannot exceed the value of the **NumQueuePairs** field of the [**NDIS\_NIC\_SWITCH\_VPORT\_PARAMETERS**](/windows-hardware/drivers/ddi/ntddndis/ns-ntddndis-_ndis_nic_switch_vport_parameters) structure used in the [OID\_NIC\_SWITCH\_CREATE\_VPORT](oid-nic-switch-create-vport.md) OID request.
-These processors will be a subset of the RSS processor set returned by a call to [**NdisGetRssProcessorInformation**](/windows-hardware/drivers/ddi/ndis/nf-ndis-ndisgetrssprocessorinformation).
-For more information, see [Allocating VPorts for VMMQ](allocating-vports-for-vmmq.md).
-However, the indirection tables on different VPorts could contain the same processor.